CAPS: Context-Aware Priority Sampling for Enhanced Imitation Learning in Autonomous Driving: Results and Discussions

-To provide additional evidence of the effectiveness of our approach in clustering scenes, we present two different sample clusters in Fig. \ref{fig:results-snapshots-1}.
+To provide additional evidence of the effectiveness of our approach in clustering scenes, we present different samples with the same cluster IDs in Fig. \ref{fig:results-snapshots-1}.
 Each row in this figure corresponds to a distinct cluster ID, highlighting the consistency of the cluster characteristics across different scenes.
 The first row presents scene samples corresponding to the parking cut-in scenario, while the second row shows scenarios where the ego vehicle stops and waits behind a stationary vehicle or obstacle.
 Despite coming from different scenes, the nature of the scenarios within the same cluster is similar.

+To examine temporal consistency and continuity across consecutive frames, we select a segment of a driving scenario where the ego vehicle travels along a two-way, double-lane road until it encounters lane congestion caused by an accident (Fig. \ref{fig:traj-with-tsne}).
+Because the scene contains multiple dynamic agents, we highlight only the most distinguishable key frames—those where a human expert can intuitively map the evolving situation to the transitions that our method identifies as critical.
+By probing the temporal changes of the embedding space and retrieving the camera frames associated with the large changes, we observe three key moments:

+\begin{enumerate} \item when the ego vehicle first perceives the congestion, decelerates sharply to avoid collision, and begins negotiating with vehicles in the adjacent lane to bypass the blockage (Fig. \ref{fig:traj-with-tsne})-A); \item when a sufficient gap opens in the left lane, allowing the ego vehicle to change lanes safely (Fig. \ref{fig:traj-with-tsne})-B); \item when the ego vehicle clears the accident scene and attempts to merge back into the right lane (Fig. \ref{fig:traj-with-tsne})-C). \end{enumerate}

+Ideally, the codebook IDs and their corresponding embeddings before and after these transitions should capture the changes in the scene.
+Fig. \ref{fig:traj-with-tsne}) illustrates this by showing the temporal differences in the embedding space produced by the VQ-VAE module.
+Each sudden jump in embedding distance reflects a key transition.
+We also note sporadic jumps in the temporal embedding distances, resulting from CARLA abruptly spawning vehicles, which induce significant scene and cluster ID changes.

+Table \ref{table_trained_constraint} compares the closed-loop performance of our planner trained using IL with other advanced end-to-end planners.
+We also include a comparison with an expert classical planner—a rule-based planner manually fine-tuned using privileged perception data from CARLA \cite{weize_peyman_iv, huawei-cvpr-carla-2024}.
+While the planner trained without CAPS demonstrates reasonable performance, its performance does not surpass the baselines.
+By incorporating CAPS into the training pipeline and rebalancing the dataset, however, the same planner consistently outperforms all baselines.
+It highlights the effectiveness of our approach in prioritizing the most valuable samples.
+It is worth noting that some recent approaches, such as SimLingo (CarLLaVa) \cite{simlingo} could achieve higher performance than our base planner models.
+However, these models operate in a different scope and rely on much larger vision-language models (VLMs), with up to 100$\times$ more parameters, which require significantly higher training/inference resources.
+Therefore, we excluded VLM-based approaches to ensure a fair comparison.